Pallet Jack Toolbox Talk – [Quick & Easy for 2023]

 Here are some steps to take while inspecting a pallet jack.

 Examine the wheels, paying attention to any flat spots that prevent the machine from rolling easily.
-A pallet jack with faulty wheels will be difficult to operate, which could cause you to strain or tear your muscles in an effort to offset the difficulty.
+A pallet jack with faulty wheels will be challenging to operate, which could cause you to strain or tear your muscles in an effort to offset the difficulty.

 Make sure electric pallet jacks are fully charged before use.

-If any piece of equipment fails to pass inspection, alert a superior and ensure the faulty machine is stowed away where it won’t accidentally be used.
+If any piece of equipment fails to pass inspection, alert a superior and ensure the faulty machine is stowed away so it won’t accidentally be used.
 Put a sign on the jack to alert other workers to the problem.

 Manual Pallet Jacks vs. Electric Pallet Jacks